ts1/uctoth/README.md

 Employs modified UTC search.
 Searches 15-25 plies deep maximum on modern JavaScript engines.
-Beats minimax by 70-80% win rate in my tests.
+Beats my implementation of minimax by 70-80% winning rate.

 ### Evaluation

-Classic pattern-based evaluation method described in publications by Michael Buro, who is the god of computer othello for me.
+Classic pattern-based evaluation method as described in publications by Michael Buro.
+He is the god of computer othello for me.

 ## Usage

-Most scripts needs `scores.json` file in this directory.
+Most scripts expects `scores.json` file existing in this directory.
-Copy from `ref` directory or build your own.
+Copy from `ref` directory at first (then build your own).

 ```
 cp ref/scores.json .